Works

 ONZM

-Feu'u grew up in the village of Poutasi, in Western Samoa, immigrating to New Zealand in 1966.
-Since becoming a full-time artist in 1988, his paintings, woodcut prints, bronze and wooden sculptures are now held in public and private collections around the world.
-He was the first artist of Pacific heritage awarded the James Wallace Art Award (1995) and the New Zealand Order of Merit for his "Achievements in Art" (2001).
+Since becoming a full-time artist in 1988, Feu’u has created a diverse body of work encompassing paintings, prints, bronzes, wooden sculptures, and ceramics.
+These works are now held in public and private collections around the world.
+He was the first artist of Pacific heritage to be awarded the James Wallace Art Award in 1995 and received the New Zealand Order of Merit in 2001 for his achievements in art.

 Exhibitions